minimaxir/tritonize/README.md

 ## Todo

-* Add paramet to set a background color/gradient for when colors are transparent.
+* Add function to set a gradient for when colors are transparent.

 ## Maintainer
 Max Woolf ([@minimaxir](http://minimaxir.com))